 So, you’re thinking about creating an app — smart move!
 Having that great app idea shaped and framed in your head is an inspiring moment.
 However, after some time you might have to come back down to Earth and start the planning process.
 There are a lot of questions to be answered before you choose your app development agency.
-Among them, there is one crucial matter: how much does it cost to develop an app?
+Among them, there is one crucial matter: how much does it cost to make an app?

 We’re here to help you estimate the possible costs of app development.
 Ready?
 Let’s dive in!

 What is there to know about the cost of app development?

 To understand a bit more about the specifics of app development cost estimation, let’s grab a nice metaphor first.
 Imagine that you’re planning to go on a two-day mountain hike with your family.
 As an added feature, you decide that you want to reconnect with mother nature and camp in the wilderness.
 Sounds exciting, doesn’t it?
 The kids are going to be thrilled!
 There is just one thing left before you embark on your adventure.
 You need to buy a nice tent.
 This should be a piece of cake!

 The second you walk into the store, the sheer number of options to choose from overwhelms you.
 Here comes the shop clerk, nice and ready to help.
 Would you like a tent that’s waterproof?
 How many people is it supposed to house?
 Do you maybe need one that can be attached to your backpack?
 You start getting impatient and decide to get the most expensive one, just to get it over with.